We may earn a small commission when you buy something through the links in this post. See our disclosure.

 If you have any experience with desktop email clients from the days before webmail services like Gmail were popular, you may remember the frustrations involved in getting everything ready.

-Setting up all the required IMAP/POP3 and SMTP servers with their own unique configuration requirements could be tedious under the best circumstances; if you had multiple email accounts, it could become a real headache.
+Setting up all the required IMAP/POP3 and SMTP servers with their own unique configuration requirements was tedious under the best circumstances; if you had multiple email accounts spread across multiple services with different settings, it could quickly become a real headache.

 I’m happy to report that those days are long gone, and setting up a modern desktop email client is a breeze.

-Once you’ve installed eM Client, you’re walked through the entire setup process – although you’d be forgiven for not recognizing it as a process at all, since all you have to do is enter your email address and password.
+Once you’ve installed eM Client, you’re walked through the entire email account configuration process.
+There are a few basic options for the app itself, and then you only have to enter your email address and password.
 If you use any popular email service, eM Client should be able to configure everything automatically for you.

-During the setup process, you should take a second to choose your favorite interface style, which is a nice touch that more developers are including recently.
-Maybe it’s because I’m used to working with Photoshop and other Adobe programs, but I’ve grown quite fond of the dark interface style and I find it much easier on the eyes.
+During the setup process, you can take a second to choose your favorite interface style, which is a nice touch that more developers have begun to include recently.
+Maybe it’s because I’m used to working all day in Photoshop and other Adobe programs, but I’ve grown quite fond of the dark interface style, and I find it much easier on the eyes during a long day.

-I signed up two separate accounts, one Gmail account and one hosted through my GoDaddy server account, and both worked quite smoothly without any messing around with settings.
-The only exception was that eM Client assumed that I had a calendar associated with my GoDaddy email account, and returned an error when it found out that no CalDAV service was set up.
+I configured eM Client using two separate email accounts, one Gmail account and one hosted through my website host, and both worked quite smoothly without having to input any settings manually.
+The only exception was that eM Client assumed that I had a calendar associated with my web hosting email account and returned an error when it found out that no CalDAV service was set up.

 It’s quite an easy fix, though – simply clicking the ‘Open account settings’ button and unchecking the ‘CalDAV’ box prevents eM Client from attempting to check it, and everything else was smooth sailing.
-I’ve simply never bothered to even set up my GoDaddy calendar system, but if you use one, you shouldn’t run into this error and it should set up as easily as your inbox.
+I’ve simply never bothered to set up that particular calendar system, but if you use one, you shouldn’t run into this error, and it should set up as easily as your inbox.

-Setting up a Gmail account is about as simple, taking advantage of the familiar external login system that is used by any third-party website that allows you to login with your Google account.
-You have to grant permissions to eM Client to read, modify and delete your emails/contacts/events, but that’s obviously all required in order for it to work properly.
+Setting up a Gmail account is just as simple, thanks to the familiar external login system that is used by any third-party website that allows you to log in with your Google account.
+You have to grant permissions to eM Client to read, modify, and delete your emails/contacts/events, but that’s obviously all required in order for it to work properly.

 One of the most important tools for managing your email correspondence is the ability to sort emails for priority.
-There are a number of emails that I’m glad to have stored in my account like bills and order receipts, which I tend to leave unread simply because they are a resource for the future if I need them and I don’t want them cluttering up my normal working inbox.
+There are a number of emails that I’m glad to have stored in my account, like invoices and order confirmations, which I tend to leave unread simply because they are a resource for the future if I need them and I don’t want them cluttering up my normal working inbox.

 If you have already configured your webmail account with folders, they will be imported and available within eM Client, but you can’t modify their filtering settings without visiting your actual webmail account in your browser.
 However, it’s possible to set up rules that allow you to filter in exactly the same way within eM Client.

 On the outgoing side, eM Client offers a number of handy features for simplifying your workflow.
-If you have multiple email addresses set up, you can quickly change which account you’re sending from with a handy dropdown, even if you’re already finished writing.
+If you have multiple email addresses set up, you can quickly change which account you’re sending from with a handy dropdown menu in the Compose window, even if you’re already finished writing.

 Distribution lists allow you to create groups of contacts, so you’ll never forget to include Bob from Sales or the in-laws in your email threads ever again (sometimes, being organized can have downsides ;-).